-A cornerstone of Florida's Greenways and Trails System, Nature Coast Trail has also been designated as a national recreation trail.
+A cornerstone of The Florida Greenways and Trails System, Nature Coast Trail has also been designated as a national recreation trail.
 As funding becomes available, the trail will extend approximately nine miles east from Trenton toward the Alachua County town of Newberry.
-An ideal future extension would connect the Nature Coast Trail, following extension to Newberry, to the Gainesville-to-Hawthorne State Trail and the constellation of state parks surrounding the City of Gainesville, especially Dudley Farm Historic State Park and Paynes Prairie Preserve State Park.
+An ideal future extension would connect the Nature Coast Trail, following extension to Newberry, to Gainesville, a designated Trai Town, and the Gainesville-to-Hawthorne State Trail and the constellation of state parks surrounding the City of Gainesville, especially Dudley Farm Historic State Park and Paynes Prairie Preserve State Park.
+A Preliminary Engineering Phase is currently slated for fiscal year 2025 from Newberry to Jonesville.
+Further afield, a Duke Energy easement is in a conceptual design phase, and it will connect the southern end of the Nature Coast State Trail to the Marjorie-Harris Carr Cross-Florida Greenway.